reposense/RepoSense/docs/dg/learningBasics.md

 {{ step(3) }} Gain some hands-on experience

-Here is a small task for you to get started on contributing to RepoSense frontend.
+Here are some small tasks for you to get started on contributing to RepoSense frontend.
 Select an issue and try to work on it according to the guidance given in the issue comment.

+**Summary View**

 1. Open a [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/).
 2. Randomly open the authorship contribution panel of an author (The icon is `</>`).